HoangNguyen55/A.I.D.A/docs/weekly_report.md

 ## Team report
   ### Goals from last week:
-  -  Mikheil:
-    -  Start to work on the client

-  - Liam: Finsih learning Django

-  - Hoang:
-      - Get AI ruuning on School PC

-  - Zach:
-      - Create basic API call function
-      - Write test cases for the API

-  - Xiang:
-      - Work with Hoang to get AI running on School PC
-      - Figure out the easiest way or best method to fine tune the LLM with our own data
-      - Spent some time to figure our own intial format to fine tune

-  ### Progress:
-  - Mikheil: use sqlite

-  - Liam: finish tutorial

-  - Hoang: Nothing

-  - Zach: finish api tutorial

-  - Xiang: test training ai

-  ### Plan for next week:
   -  Mikheil: Start to work on the client

   - Liam: work with Mikheil